 Sexually transmitted infections (STIs).
 Many do not have symptoms yet can lead to future health problems.
 To find out more about different STIs visit our About STIs page.

 Which areas offer free postal testing through Sexual Health London?

-SHL offers sexual health testing across London however the following areas are excluded: Hillingdon, Hounslow, Sutton, Croydon, Greenwich, and Barking and Dagenham.
+SHL offers sexual health testing across London however the following areas are excluded: Hillingdon, Hounslow, Sutton, Croydon and Greenwich.

 I think I may have put myself at risk, should I get a test right away?